 - Cup Style: Made with two reversible soles for longer life span.

-- Foot Grounder: Provides a more complete path-to-ground due to wider contact area and heel-to-toe coverage.
+- Sole Grounder: Provides a more complete path-to-ground due to wider contact area and heel-to-toe coverage.

 - Disposable: Strip of conductive material is applied to shoe.
 Economical and perfect for one time use.